 We use interest rate swaps and other derivatives to achieve our risk management objectives.
 Our asset liability management strategy is to match assets with debt (in combination with derivatives) that have the same underlying index and reset frequency or, when economical, have interest rate characteristics that we believe are highly correlated.
-Interest earned on our FFELP Loans is primarily indexed to daily one-month LIBOR and our cost of funds is primarily indexed to rates other than daily one-month LIBOR.
+Interest earned on our FFELP Loans is primarily indexed to 30-day average overnight SOFR reset daily and our cost of funds is primarily indexed to overnight SOFR but resetting at different times than the asset.
 A source of variability in FFELP net interest income could also be Floor Income we earn on certain FFELP Loans.
 Pursuant to the terms of the FFELP, certain FFELP Loans can earn interest at the stated fixed rate of interest as underlying debt interest rate expense remains variable.
-We refer to this additional spread income as "Floor Income."
-Floor Income can be volatile since it is dependent on interest rate levels.
+We refer to this additional spread income as "Floor Income can be volatile since it is dependent on interest rate levels.
 We frequently hedge this volatility to lock in the value of the Floor Income over the term of the contract.
 Interest earned on our Private Education Refinance Loans is generally fixed rate with the related cost of funds generally fixed rate as well.
-Interest earned on the remaining Private Education Loans is generally indexed to either one-month Prime or LIBOR rates and our cost of funds is primarily indexed to one-month or three-month LIBOR.
+Interest earned on the remaining Private Education Loans is generally indexed to either one-month Prime or term SOFR rates and our cost of funds is primarily indexed to one-month or three-month term SOFR.
 The use of funding with index types and reset frequencies that are different from our assets exposes us to interest rate risk in the form of basis and repricing risk.
 This could result in our cost of funds not moving in the same direction or with the same magnitude as the yield on our assets.
 While we believe this risk is low, as all of these indices are short-term with rate movements that are highly correlated over a long period of time, market disruptions (which have occurred in prior years) can lead to a temporary divergence between indices resulting in a negative impact to our earnings.
+See previous discussion at "Quan